 We care for survivors of many types of cancer, including:

 We also help people who received a bone marrow transplant as a child or young adult.

-Family physician Kevin Oeffinger directs our team of survivorship experts.
-Our clinical team includes physicians, nurse practitioners, a nurse, a psychologist, and a social worker who provide the following services:
+Family physician Kevin Oeffinger directs our team of survivorship experts, which includes physicians, nurse practitioners, a nurse, a psychologist, and a social worker.
+We provide the following services:

-We typically see our patients every six to 12 months, though this varies based on the type of cancer therapy you received and any other individual health risks you may have.
+Typically, we see our patients every six to 12 months, though this varies based on the type of cancer therapy you received and any other individual health risks you may have.
 After each visit, we send a progress report to your primary care physician.